Parsonsia heterophylla

-Parsonsia heterophylla, commonly called New Zealand Jasmine or Kaihua, is a climbing plant endemic to New Zealand.
+Parsonsia heterophylla, commonly called New Zealand jasmine or kaihua, is a climbing plant endemic to New Zealand.
+It was first described by Alan Cunningham in 1839.

 The name heterophylla comes from the differing leaf shapes that can be seen in seedlings and juvenile plants of the species.
 Heterophylla means varied leaves, from the Greek words heteros and phullon.
-Synonyms for this species include Parsonsia variabilis Lindl., Parsonsia albiflora Raoul and Parsonsia macrocarpa Colenso.
-It can also be described as "The Varied-leaved Parsonsia".
-There are 40 species of Parsonsia found in Asia, Australasia and the Pacific, P. heterophylla is one of two endemic Parsonsia species found in New Zealand.
-It is more robust and has bigger flowers than its close relative, Parsonsia capsularis, which is also known as Akakiore or Small Māori Jasmine.
+Synonyms for this species include Parsonsia albiflora Raoul and Parsonsia macrocarpa Colenso.
+It can also be described as "the varied-leaved Parsonsia".
+There are 40 species of Parsonsia found in Asia, Australasia and the Pacific.
+P. heterophylla is one of two endemic Parsonsia species found in New Zealand.
+It is more robust and has bigger flowers than its close relative, Parsonsia capsularis, which is also known as akakiore or small Māori jasmine.